kratikesh18/cantrash/README.md

 # 🗑️ trashcan

-**trashcan** is a simple and lightweight Node.js CLI tool to safely “remove” unwanted code files or folders by moving them to a separate `.trashcan` directory — without deleting them from your project.
+**cantrash** is a simple and lightweight Node.js CLI tool to safely “remove” unwanted code files or folders by moving them to a separate `.cantrash` directory — without deleting them from your project.
 This allows you to keep your codebase clean while preserving old files for recovery if needed.

 ---

 ## 🚀 Features

-✅ Move files or folders to `.trashcan` without permanent deletion
+✅ Move files or folders to `.cantrash` without permanent deletion
 ✅ Keep your main project clean and organized
 ✅ Easily restore files when needed
 ✅ Simple CLI commands